AutomatedLab/AutomatedLab/Help/AutomatedLab/en-us/Restart-LabVM.md

 Accept wildcard characters: False
 ```

-### -Wait
+### -NoDisplay
-Indicates that we should wait for the restart to complete
+Indicates that no console output should be displayed

 ```yaml
 Type: SwitchParameter